Aero-ComSci/final-project-poopertroopers/README.md

+## Overview
+- Hey guys!
+It's summer!
+And we want to know what your plan is this summer and the places you're visiting!
+Our questionnaire will aks you questions about your vacations places and then comapre your answer with differnt answers as well!
 ## 🎯 What Does the Code Do?
 - Collects user responses to summer-related questions.
 - Stores answers in JSON format for data analysis.